Fitting the $Z b \bar b$ vertex in the two-Higgs-doublet model and in the three-Higgs-doublet model: Introduction

 We see that solutions~3 and~4 have a much too large $\delta g_L$; we outright discard those solutions.\footnote{Solutions~3 and~4 are good when one only measures $R_b$ and $A_b$ at the $Z^0$ peak; when one gets away from that peak, the diagram with an intermediate photon becomes significant and one easily finds that solutions~3 and~4 are not really experimentally valid~\cite{tait}.
 So, there are both theoretical and experimental reasons for discarding them.} Solution~1 seems to be preferred over solution~2 because it has much smaller $\left| \delta g_R \right|$.\footnote{A recent preprint~\cite{yan} claims that there are already a couple LHC points that favour solution~1 over solution~2 and that in the future the two solutions could be decisively discriminated through the high-luminosity-LHC data.
 On the other hand, the older ref.~\cite{tait} claims that the PETRA (35\,GeV) data actually favour solution~2 over solution~1.} Still, in this work we shall also consider solution~2.

 In this paper we seek to reproduce solutions~1 and~2 by invoking New Physics, specifically either the two-Higgs-doublet model (2HDM) or the three-Higgs-doublet model (3HDM).
+The 2HDM is one of the simplest possible extensions of the SM.
+One of the many motivations for the 2HDM is supersymmetry: the Minimal Supersymmetric Standard Model has two Higgs doublets.
+Also, the 2HDM may generate a Baryon Asymmetry of the Universe sufficiently large, due to the flexibility of its scalar mass spectrum.
+We recommend the review~\cite{Branco:2011iw} on the 2HDM in general, and refs.~\cite{Pich:2009sp,Pilaftsis:2016erj} on the aligned 2HDM.
+In recent years the 3HDM has received increased attention, see {\it e.g.}\ refs.\cite{Logan:2020mdz,Ivanov:2012fp,Keus:2013hya}.
+The aligned 3HDM is discussed in refs.~\cite{Pilaftsis:2016erj,Das:2019yad}.

 The plan of this work is as follows.
 In section~\ref{nHDM} we present the general formulas of $\delta g_L$ and $\delta g_R$ in the $n$-Higgs-doublet model.
 In section~\ref{section:2HDM} we consider the particular case of an aligned 2HDM and we specify the constraints on the scalar masses that we have used in that case.
 We do the same job for an aligned 3HDM in section~\ref{sec:3HDM}.
 We then present numerical results in section~\ref{sec_numerics}, followed by our conclusions in section~\ref{sec:conclusions}.
-An appendix works out the derivation of the neutral-scalar contributions to $\delta g_L$ and $\delta g_R$.
+Appendix~\ref{appendixA} deals on the definition of $R_b$ and $A_b$ and on the experimental data for them.
+Appendix~\ref{appendixB} works out the derivation of the neutral-scalar contributions to $\delta g_L$ and $\delta g_R$.